-If your pet requires a surgical procedure our anaesthetists may use a local anaesthetic as part of the anaesthetic plan.
+If your pet requires a surgical procedure with us at Cave Veterinary Specialists, our anaesthetists may use a local anaesthetic as part of the anaesthetic plan.

 Local anaesthetics ‘numb’ the area meaning that your pet cannot feel what is happening.
 These techniques can be used both during and after surgery, meaning your pet has a comfortable stay with us.